mbartlet/pangram-programs/CONTRIBUTING.md

 * `<language-root-directory>/<pangram-directory>`

     This is where the magic happens.
 Please name this as descriptively but succinctly as reasonably possible.
-For example, my Python sample is **TO-DO**
+For example, my Python sample is [`/python/all-keywords-builtins-operators`](/python/all-keywords-builtins-operators/README.md)

 * `<language-root-directory>/<pangram-directory>/README.md`